-Because users don’t have to transfer their assets to an exchange, decentralized exchanges can reduce risks of theft and loss of funds due to hacks.
-DEXs can also prevent price manipulation or fake trading volume and allow users to maintain a degree of anonymity due to a lack of Know Your Customer (KYC) cryptocurrency rules and regulations.
+Because users don’t have to transfer their assets to an exchange (or third party), decentralized exchanges can reduce risks of theft and loss of funds due to hacks.
+DEXs can also prevent price manipulation or fake trading volume, and allow users to maintain a degree of anonymity due to a lack of Know Your Customer (KYC) cryptocurrency rules and regulations.

 All Tokens Can be Traded

-With a DEX, users can trade new and obscure cryptocurrencies that previously were difficult to exchange elsewhere, either on a DEX or a DApp (decentralized application) built in conjunction.
-Typically, centralized exchanges only support a dozen or so projects and most only support the most popular cryptocurrencies, making smaller and less popular tokens more difficult to trade, especially as centralized exchanges restrict users from other countries.
+With a DEX, users can trade new and obscure cryptocurrencies that may be difficult to exchange elsewhere.
+Typically, centralized exchanges only support a dozen or so projects, and most only support the most popular cryptocurrencies, making smaller and less popular tokens more difficult to trade, especially as those exchanges restrict users from other countries.

 Cons of a Decentralized Exchange